Confederate States Secretary of War: Secretaries of war

-Next, Davis tapped Brigadier General George W. Randolph to succeed Benjamin, now Confederate Secretary of State.
+Next, Davis tapped Brigadier General George W. Randolph to succeed Benjamin.
 Randolph placed more emphasis on organization in the Western theater of the war, and his meticulous organization and strong work ethic increased the efficiency of the War Department.
 However, health problems and conflict with Davis resulted in the early resignation of Randolph in November 1862.
-By 1862 Jefferson Davis had to replace three Secretaries of War.
+By 1862, Davis had to replace three secretaries of war.

-Davis appointed James Seddon to the position of Secretary of War next, and Seddon would be the Confederate official to hold the position for the longest.
-Seddon’s reportedly "malleable" nature as Secretary of War meshed perfectly with the micromanaging nature of Jefferson Davis’ interactions with the war effort.
+Davis appointed James Seddon to the position of secretary of war next, and Seddon would be the Confederate official to hold the position for the longest.
+Seddon’s reportedly "malleable" nature as secretary of war meshed perfectly with the micromanaging nature of Davis’s interactions with the war effort.
 Seddon clashed repeatedly with Confederate governors, but Seddon's concurrence with Davis on the demotion of General Joseph E. Johnston caused the strongest backlash from Congress.
 Seddon resigned in January 1865.

 With the war effort disintegrating, Davis appointed John C. Breckinridge in February 1865, three months before the surrender of the Confederate Army.
-Breckenridge’s strong leadership led to improvements in supply and strategy, but the dire situation that the Confederate army made most of his contributions minimal.
+Breckenridge’s strong leadership led to improvements in supply and strategy, but the dire situation made most of his contributions minimal.
 His most important contribution was his opposition to pursuing a “guerrilla war” to prolong the Confederacy.
-With the surrender of the Confederacy, Breckinridge fled the country, abdicating his post, and was the last Confederate Secretary of War.
+With the surrender of the Confederacy, Breckinridge fled the country, abdicating his post, and was the last Confederate secretary of war.